carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     [DeclareOpInterfaceMethods<MyInterface, ["getNumWithDefault"]>]> { ... }
 ```

-A verification method can also be specified on the `OpInterface` by setting
+Operation interfaces may also provide a verification method on `OpInterface` by
-`verify`.
-Setting `verify` results in the generated trait having a `verifyTrait`
+setting `verify`.
+Setting `verify` results in the generated trait having a
-method that is applied to all operations implementing the trait.
+`verifyTrait` method that is applied to all operations implementing the trait.

 ### Builder methods